irtnog/shibboleth-formula/README.md

   Currently, only very simple attribute generation and attribute release rules are supported.

+* **shibboleth.mda**

+  Installs, configures, and runs the CLI version of the Shibboleth Metadata Aggregator (MA a/k/a MDA).
+On supported versions of Unix/Linux, this also creates a cron(8) job to refresh the generated metadata aggregates on an hourly basis.

 * **shibboleth.sp**

   Installs and configures the Shibboleth Service Provider (SP).